deep-coding15/e_commerce_c_sharp/readme.md

 La liaison de modèle [BindProperty]Associe les valeurs de formulaire et les chaînes de requête portant le même nom que la propriété.
 La liaison de modèle n'est pas sensible à la casse.
 [BindProperty(SupportsGet = true)]Est requis pour la liaison sur les requêtes *HTTP GET*.
 Pour des raisons de sécurité, vous devez autoriser la liaison *GET* des données de requête aux propriétés du modèle de page.
 Vérifiez les entrées utilisateur avant de les associer aux propriétés.

+# Add a new field to a Razor Page (Database)
+Entity Framework Core (EF Core) is used to define the database schema based on the app's model class:
+- Add a new field to the model.
+- Migrate the new field schema change to the database.
+Using EF Code to automatically create and track a database:
+- Adds an *__EFMigrationsHistory table* to the database to track whether the schema of the database is in sync with the model classes it was generated from.
+- Throws an exception if the model classes aren't in sync with the database.
+- Automatic verification that the schema and model are in sync makes it easier to find inconsistent database code issues.
+*SqlException: Invalid column name 'Rating'* It is throws because the updated product model class being different than the schema of the Product table of the database : There's no *Rating* column in the database table.
+There are few approaches to resolving the error :
+1. Let's the Entity Framework automatically drop and re-create the database using the new model class schema.
+Existing data in the databse is lost.
+Drop the databse on schema changes and using an initializer to automatically seed the database with test data.
+2. Explicitly modify the schema of the existing database so that it matches the model classes.
+3. Use Entity Framework Core Migrations to update the database schema.
+In the *SeedData.cs* file, after adding the new Column and its value, go in the terminal and write :
+- *dotnet build* : for compiling the projet without launch.
+- *dotnet ef migrations add nomMigrations* : this command tells the framework to compare the *Product model* with the *Product database schema* and create code to migrate the database schema to the new model.
+- *dotnet ef database update* : this command tells the framework to apply the schema changes to the database and to preserve existing data.